andrespaida/create_user/README.md

 # Create User Microservice

 This microservice handles the registration of new users in the ToyShop platform.
-It connects to a PostgreSQL database and stores user data securely, including password hashing.
+It connects to a PostgreSQL database and stores user data securely, including password hashing..

 ## Technologies Used